< Expand the Menu to access our Tree Identification Pages

-The vast majority of more than 900 different Eucalyptus species are endemic to Australia.
-Leaves of Eucalyptus species are often very varied in size and shape throughout their development phases.
-They are classified as; seedling, juvenile, intermediate and adult leaves.
-Except for seedling leaves, even mature trees can feature all phases of leaves, such as juvenile leaves emerging on new shoots after bush fires or injury.
-Adult leaves found on mature trees have an alternate arrangement and are characteristically rather strong, smooth and leathery in texture.
+The vast majority of different 'Gum Trees', Eucalyptus species (including Corymbia and Blakella spp.) are endemic to Australia.
+Eucalypts and species belonging to the closely related genus Corymbia (Bloodwoods) are listed for identification purposes.
+Detailed text descriptions and web-optimised pictures of the full tree, leaf, bark, flower bud or fruit samples are provided.
+The genus Corymbia is not recognised and only elevated to a level of subgenus by some botanical sources.
+Leaves of Eucalypts are often very varied in size and shape throughout the trees development phases.
+They are classified as; seedling (leaves on young saplings including first emerging leaves called cotyledons), juvenile, intermediate and adult leaves.
+Except for seedling leaves, even mature trees can feature all leaf phases, such as juvenile leaves emerging on new shoots after bush fires or injury.
+Seedling, juvenile and sometimes intermediate leaves can have an opposite arrangement, especially Bloodwood Trees (Corymbia spp.).
+Adult leaves found on mature trees typically have an alternate arrangement.
+Leaves feature mostly entire margins (edges) and are characteristically rather strong and smooth in texture.
 When a leaf is held against a light source oil glands become visible as translucent dots, which produce the aromatic scent when a leaf is crushed.
-The fruit becomes hard or woody when mature and releases seeds by opening valves at the apex.
-It greatly varies in size and shape, making it useful in the identification of different species.
+The fruit of most Eucalyptus species becomes hard or woody when mature and seeds are dispersed by opening valves.
+Fruit greatly varies in size and shape, making it useful in the identification of different species.
+Many Eucalyptus species have relative small distribution ranges.

 Blackbutt Tree Eucalyptus pilularis

-The Blackbutt tree is able to reach heights of more than 60m in its natural habitat of tall open forests ranging from coastal to mountainous locations (Picture 1).
-Fibrous and rough bark covers the trunk to half or more of its height, which is often blackened at the base due to bush fires, whereas the normal colour is a greyish brown ( 2 & 3).
-The woody fruit is is either egg (ovoid) or cup-shaped and measures around 1 cm in diameter.
+In its natural habitat of tall open forests the Blackbutt tree is able to reach heights of more than 60m (Picture 1).
+Fibrous and rough bark covers the lower part of the trunk, which is often blackened at the base due to bush fires, whereas the normal colour is a greyish brown (2 & 3).
+The woody fruit is either egg (ovoid) or cup-shaped and measures around 1cm in diameter.
 It contains 4 sunken valves and produces abundant fine, brown coloured seeds.
-Adult leaves with an alternate arrangement are; up to 17 cm long with entire margins, mostly curved lanceolate in shape (falcate), shiny, mid-green on top, same colour beneath (concolorous), strong, firm in texture and scented when crushed (4 & 5).
+Adult leaves with an alternate arrangement are; up to 17cm long with entire margins, mostly curved lance-shaped (falcate), shiny, mid-green on top, same colour beneath (concolorous), strong, firm in texture and scented when crushed.
+This species is found in coastal to mountainous locations (4 & 5).
 See Leaf Characteristics Page for explanations of definitions used.
-Distribution: From northern VIC to southern QLD.
+Distribution: northern Vic., NSW to southern Qld.

 Blue Gum Eucalyptus saligna Other names: Sydney Blue Gum

-This very tall tree species, found on margins of rainforests and in adjoining wet tall forests, grows to a height of more than 60m (Picture 1 & 2).
-Bark above the short rough barked stocking is very smooth, grey with bluish grey coloured flecks and markings after shedding.
-On the mid-north coast of NSW mature trees lose their rough bark at the base of the trunk nearly entirely (1,2 & 3).
-The small woody fruit features 3 or 4 valves with exerted tips and measures up to 5 mm in diameter at the apex (4).
-Adult leaves with an alternate arrangement are; narrow elliptic in shape, mostly straight or sometimes curved (falcate), up to 18 cm long with entire margins, mid-green above, paler green beneath (discolorous), scented, strong and rather stiff in texture. ( 5).
-Distribution: NSW south coast to southern QLD.
+This very tall tree species is found on margins of rainforests and in adjoining wet tall forests, where it grows to a height of more than 60m (Picture 1 & 2).
+Bark above the short rough barked stocking is very smooth, grey with bluish-grey coloured flecks and markings, which become more obvious in wet periods.
+On the mid-north coast of NSW, mature trees lose the rough bark at the base of the trunk nearly entirely (1, 2 & 3).
+The small woody fruit features 3 or 4 valves with exerted tips and measures up to 5mm in diameter at the apex (4).
+Adult leaves with an alternate arrangement are; up to 18cm long, narrow elliptic in shape, mostly straight or sometimes curved (falcate) with entire margins, mid-green above, paler green beneath (discolorous), scented, strong and rather stiff in texture.
+(5).
+Distribution: NSW south coast to southern Qld.

 Blue Mountain Ash Eucalyptus oreades Other names: White Ash, Smooth Barked Mountain Ash

 This medium to tall tree is most abundant in the Blue Mountains of NSW, where under favourable conditions it can attain a height of 40m.
 Its’ natural habitat are open Eucalypt dominated forests at higher altitudes (Picture 1).
-Bark on the trunk, up to a height of 3m, is rough and grey to brown in colour.
+At the base of the trunk (up to a height of 3m), bark is rough and grey to brown in colour.
 Otherwise bark is very smooth in texture and mainly whitish grey, showing longitudinal streaks of darker grey, and areas with yellow to brownish tones (2).
-The woody fruit is cup or more urn shaped and up to 1 cm in diameter.
-In the center 4 or 5 small valve tips extend to rim level or slightly above after opening (3).
+The woody fruit is cup or more urn shaped and up to 1cm in diameter.
+In the centre 4 or 5 small valve tips extend to rim level or slightly above after opening (3).
 Juvenile leaves, found on sapling trees, are ovate (egg-shaped) and only up to 10 cm long (4).
-Simple adult leaves with an alternate arrangement are; up to 17 cm in length, straight lanceolate or curved (falcate) in shape, mid-green on both surfaces (concolorous), strongly scented when crushed, rather thick and firm in texture.
+Simple adult leaves with an alternate arrangement are; up to 17cm long, straight lanceolate (lance-shaped) or curved (falcate), mid-green on both surfaces (concolorous), strongly scented when crushed, rather thick and firm in texture.
 Leaf apex gradually narrows into a fine point; base shape is asymmetric (oblique).
-Distribution: In widely separated regions along the Great Dividing Range, from NSW to southern QLD.
+Distribution: In widely separated regions along the Great Dividing Range, from NSW to southern Qld.

-The Cadaghi or Cadaga Eucalyptus torelliana can reach a height of 30m or more and is naturally found on margins of tropical rainforests and adjoining tall, open forests.
-It also has been extensively planted as an ornamental tree outside its natural habitat.
+The Cadaghi or Cadaga can reach a height of 30m or more and is naturally found on margins of tropical rainforests and adjoining tall, open forests.
+It also has been extensively planted as an ornamental tree outside its natural habitat (Picture 1).
 The bark on the lower half of the trunk is brown in colour with a rough and flaky texture, whereas the top half of the trunk and upper branches feature a smooth greyish green bark (2).
-Clusters (panicles) of white flowers borne at the end of branches measure 2 to 3 cm in diameter and blossom over late spring and early summer (3).
+Clusters (panicles) of white flowers, borne at the end of branches, measure 2 to 3cm in diameter and blossom over late spring and early summer (3).
 Simple leaves with an alternate arrangement are up to 20 cm long, ovate in shape and hairy on immature specimens (4).
 Leaves on mature trees are; lanceolate in shape, up to 15 cm in length with entire margins, hairless, dark green and rather dull on upper surface, lighter green below with a firm texture.
 Leaf apex is acute, base shape is cuneate to rounded.
 Mid vein is raised on both surfaces and numerous straight lateral veins are obvious.
-Distribution: Restricted habitat of wet coastal areas and adjacent ranges in tropical QLD (Cairns and surrounding areas).
+Distribution: Restricted habitat of wet coastal areas and adjacent ranges in tropical Qld (Cairns and surrounding areas).
 Note: This tree is listed as an invasive species in a number of shires along the NSW north coast.
 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.

 Click Images for Full Size View